Sometimes, nothing is supposed to mean anything. Sometimes, you do stuff just for the sake of doing stuff. Sometimes, it all falls into place.

 The second analogy is something similar, actually exactly the same, but instead of walking in the fog, you are walking in a cloudy, moonless, starless night, and it is raining!
 You know something else?
 You know, in your heart, that you are very likely going to die of Pneumonia.
 But still you walk, for there’s nothing else that can be done.

-And that was I did.
+And that was what I did.
 I walked.
 I walked to that tree, I sat under it, and I let the tree tell me the story, for it encompassed all reason, time, and space.
 And sense, as I realized at the end.

 Bit it did not matter.
 Not really, because even though I had started with the aim of putting it out somewhere, it ended up being something else, something too personal.
 And even though I have shared it with a few people, people I trust; I am at peace with it, because I am confident they won’t get it.